 So what's the difference?
 When a woman under the care of a midwife fatigues during labor and contractions slow or stop, the midwife trusts the body and has the woman take a nap.
 When rested and refreshed, the mother continues her labor and the baby is born.
 Contrast this with the "intervention and control" protocol of giving IV oxytocin injections to the exhausted mother that is too tired to continue and whose body is saying so by slowing or stopping contractions.
 The oxytocin causes powerful uterine contractions that frequently stress the baby.
 When the baby is stressed, it's time for a C-section.
 Simple as that.

 My wife is a midwife and has colleagues that run a birth center in The Philippines.
 Recently, super typhoon Haiyan/Yolanda roared through their community destroying property with high winds, flooding and landslides.
 In spite of the storm and disastrous conditions, women continued giving birth.
 The midwifes, who had little in the way of supplies, resources or facilities, set up tents.
 Within the tents they created a calm, peaceful, safe space for the women.
 Hundreds of babies were born in these conditions with very few complications.
-The midwives were amazed to see that allowing women to labor and deliver in a calm, peaceful environment provided most of what they needed to give birth safely.
+The midwives were amazed to see that simply allowing women to labor and deliver in a calm, peaceful environment provided most of what they needed to give birth safely.
 These midwives in this circumstance had no choice but to trust the body and allow nature to do what it has done for millennia.
 And the bodies they were trusting showed them very clearly how things ought to be.